Celgene: History

-In 2014, Celgene and OncoMed Pharmaceuticals joined a cancer stem cell therapeutic development agreement with demcizumab and five other biologics from OncoMed's pipeline.
-That same year, Sutro Biopharma entered into an agreement with Celgene Corporation to discover and develop multispecific antibodies and antibody drug conjugates (ADCs).
+In December 2013, Celgene and OncoMed joined a cancer Stem cell therapy development agreement with demcizumab and five other biologics from OncoMed's pipeline.

+In October 2014, Sutro Biopharma entered into an agreement with Celgene Corporation to discover and develop multispecific antibodies and antibody drug conjugates (ADCs).
 This followed the December 2012 collaboration between the two companies and focused on the field of immuno-oncology.

 In April 2015, Celgene announced a collaboration with AstraZeneca, worth $450 million, to study their Phase III immuno-oncology drug candidate MEDI4736.

-That same month, Celgene announced it would acquire Quanticel for up to $485 million in order to enhance its cancer drug pipeline.
+That same month, Celgene exercised its option to acquire Quanticel for up to $485 million to enhance its cancer drug pipeline.
 Celgene had invested in Quanticel in April 2011.

-In June 2015, Celgene announced it had licensed Lyceras RORgamma agonist portfolio for up to $105 million to develop its Phase I lead compound LYC-30937 for the treatment of inflammatory bowel disease.
+In June 2015, Celgene exercised its option to license Lyceras RORgamma agonist portfolio for up to $105 million to develop its Phase I lead compound LYC-30937 for the treatment of inflammatory bowel disease.
 The licensing opportunity gave Celgene the option to acquire Lycera.

 In July 2015, the company announced it would acquire Receptos for $7.2 billion in a move to strengthen the company's inflammation and immunology areas.

 In May 2016, the company announced it would launch partnership with Agios Pharmaceuticals, developing metabolic immuno-oncology therapies.

 In October 2016, the company acquired EngMab AG for $600 million.

-In January 2017, the company announced it would acquire Delinia for $775 million, increasing the company's autoimmune disease therapy offerings.
+In January 2017, the company announced it would acquire Delinia for up to $775 million, increasing the company's autoimmune disease therapy offerings.

 In January 2018, Celgene announced it would acquire Impact Biomedicines for $7 billion, adding fedratinib, a kinase inhibitor with potential to treat myelofibrosis.

-Also in January 2018, the company announced it would acquire Juno Therapeutics for $9 billion.

-US headquarters in Summit, New Jersey

-The company's Summit headquarters are located along the 7.3-mile main line of the abandoned Rahway Valley Railroad.
-Some have advocated for the railbed's conversion to a pedestrian and cyclist linear park and rail trail.